Why does that person across the room keep glancing your way? Is there something on your face? Or is there more to this perplexing behavior?

 The Spotlight Effect

-This is the tendency we have to believe that others are paying more attention to us than they actually are.
+We tend to believe that others are paying more attention to us than they actually are.
 We might feel like we’re under a spotlight, even when nobody is giving us a second glance.

 Misreading the Gaze